Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ### Weather Station Data

-For weather station data we used the METAR data collected from Iowa State University which contained datasets for multiple years from weather stations across the United States.
-We focused on two weather stations off of North and South Carolina, Station HXD located at Hilton Head Island in South Carolina and Station SUT located near Wilmington North Carolina.
+For weather station data, we used the METAR data collected from Iowa State University, which contains datasets for multiple years from weather stations across the United States.
+We focused on two weather stations off the coast of North and South Carolina: Station HXD located at Hilton Head Island in South Carolina and Station SUT located near Wilmington North Carolina.

-This data was collected over the last 8 years and includes the columns Weather Station ("station"), the timestamp for when the data was recorded ("valid"), Temperature in Celsius ("tmpc"), Dew Point in Celsius ("dwpc"), Relative Humidity (%) ("relh"), Real Feel Temperature in Farenheit ("feel"), Wind Direction in degrees from True North ("drct"), Wind Speed in mph ("sped"), Precipitation in mm ("p01m"), Wind Gust in mph ("gust_mph"), Sky Level 1 and 2 Cloud Coverage ("skyc1" and "skyc2"), and lastly Cloud Height Level 1 and 2 ("skyl1" and "skyl2").
+This data was collected over the last 8 years and includes the columns Weather Station ("station"), the timestamp for when the data was recorded ("valid"), Temperature in Celsius (**"tmpc"**), Dew Point in Celsius (**"dwpc"**), Relative Humidity (%) (**"relh"**), Real Feel Temperature in Fahrenheit (**"feel"**), Wind Direction in degrees from True North (**"drct"**), Wind Speed in mph (**"sped"**), Precipitation in mm (**"p01m"**), Wind Gust in mph (**"gust_mph"**), Sky Level 1 and 2 Cloud Coverage (**"skyc1"** and **"skyc2"**), and lastly Cloud Height Level 1 and 2 (**"skyl1"** and **"skyl2"**).

-We collected our weather station data from two different weather stations.
-Uploading both datasets separately as their own dataframes.

-To gain an understanding of what each column was read in as.
+Data from each of the two weather stations was uploaded separately to gain an understanding of what each column was read in as.
 A few notable takeaways are that the variable **mslp**, the measurement of sea level pressure, has all null values, and therefore provides no insight to the dataframe.
 Additionally, some of the other columns such as **gust_mph** and the cloud coverage and height variables seem to have a significantly lower number of non-null values, which we will dig into later.

 ![image](https://user-images.githubusercontent.com/48931690/142335608-e539073b-9826-4738-a39c-f459f1389885.png)

-We convert the **"valid"** column to the datetime format for both datasets as this is the timestamp of when the data was recorded and this format will be easier to manipulate.
+We convert the **"valid"** column to the datetime format for both datasets, as this is the timestamp of when the data was recorded, and this format will be easier to manipulate.

-Because p01m, gust_mph, skyc2, and skyl1/skyl2 have a significant percentage of null values, over about 20%, we remove them from the analysis.
+Because **"p01m"**, **"gust_mph"**, **"skyc2"**, and **"skyl1/skyl2"** have a significant percentage of null values, over about 20%, we remove them from the analysis.
 This also takes into consideration the fact that precipitation and cloud coverage are not considered to have a large impact on the presence of sea breeze, according to Joe Merchant.
 On the other hand, wind gust is highly correlated to wind speed, so removing gust_mph will not impact the overall analysis.

-Using scatter matricies we can see how each of the variables interact with one another in both the HXD and SUT weateher stations.
-Both stations have very similar results which makes sense as they are in a geographically similar location.
+Using scatter matrices, we can see how each of the variables interact with one another in both the HXD and SUT weather stations.
+Both stations have very similar results, which makes sense as they are in a geographically similar location.

 ![image](https://user-images.githubusercontent.com/48931690/142336870-23d295d7-bfaa-4820-a6c2-e7b52521d706.png)

 ![image](https://user-images.githubusercontent.com/48931690/142337053-364bca74-4ee5-4ab4-94c5-5e9ce7ea05e0.png)

 ### Merging Datasets
 After cleaning and completing some of the preparation for the buoy and weather station datasets, they will need to be merged into a single dataset for modeling.
-Merging SUT and HXD datasets were simple as the contained the same variables and measurements, therefore the process only required an appending of one dataset to the other.
+Merging SUT and HXD datasets was simple as they contained the same variables and measurements, therefore the process only required an appending of one dataset to the other.

 Combining the data with the buoy was a little more complicated, but it was managed by inner joining the datasets and merging them on the date and hour of the records.
-While both SUT and HXD datassets had multiple records per hour, the buot only had one resulting in repeats in the data.
+While both SUT and HXD datassets had multiple records per hour, the buoy only had one resulting in repeats in the data.

 ![image](https://user-images.githubusercontent.com/48931690/142337760-663f194b-2829-4c72-9ef6-7e120faf6ff9.png)

 ### Calculation of Sea Breeze
 The Formula to calculate the Sea Breeze Index (SBI) according to the <a href="https://doi.org/10.1175/1520-0434(2003)018<0614:ASSPAF>2.0.CO;2">Simpson and Walsh</a> is

 ![image](https://user-images.githubusercontent.com/48931690/142338267-3720cb5e-0aa7-4e10-bed6-1da18d772ad9.png)

 Where *U* is the cross-coast component of the synoptic wind with offshore winds taken as positive.The SBI represents the ratio of synoptic wind kinetic energy to thermal gradient potential energy.Values of SBI that are above some critical value (SBIcrit) typically indicate situations in which synoptic airflow blocks sea breezes; values below (SBIcrit) typically indicate conditions conducive to sea breezes.

             ΔT = Tair − Tsea
 is the difference in temperature between the ocean surface and the overland air.
 After taking reference from the Bernouli’s equation and modifications and calculations, equation can be modified as